Seeed-Studio/wiki-documents/docs/ArduPy.md

 ```

 !!!Note
         After commands, you use `-h` flags to see more usage for that command.
-For example, `aip flash -h`
+For example, `aip flash -h`.

 - To interact with the board (shell-based file explorer):